LorenzDuremdes/Second-Brain/intelligence.md

 			1. interference1=[[gravitational potential energy]] → why (not)?
 2. intelligence · Hill sphere (analogy)
 	1. individual intelligence

+# misconceptions
+1. is "intelligence g is the ability to deal with cognitive complexity — in particular complex [[information]] processing" 100% accurate + why?
+	1. not if the reward signal is always maximal no matter what the agent does despite a very complex environment with a rich set of relationships between the agent’s actions and observations^[Universal Intelligence - A Definition of Machine Intelligence, p.
+22]
+		1. if the output is the same multidimensionally, then one agent isn't per se more intelligent just because it can deal with more complex [[information]]

 # related
 1. [[collective intelligence]]